 Attach the 1x4s to the 2×4 base with your nail gun (or pre drill pilot holes and use a hammer and finishing nails).

 The sides of the cabinet are not flush to the frame so instead of putting a panel there, I used flat trim to create an inlay look.
-Even though the trim goes up to the cabinet frame making that front side a little wider, I think it looks perfectly fine and I still love it.

 If you don’t have a table saw you could also use a circular saw or even a jig saw.